There are a good number of publications that are written about and by people in the family and the broader family too.

 This PDF of photos is 52 pages.
 A history well worth exploring

 Rae Dalven was a Romaniote author.
-She is best known for her translations and for her books and plays about the Jews of Ioannina.
+Best known for her translations and for her books and plays about the Jews of Ioannina.
 Rae Dalven was Professor and Chair of English Literature at Lady Cliff College.
 She was a professor of Modern Greek literature at NYU, where a prize is offered in her name.

 Books*: The Jews of Ioannina

-*Book available at Kehila Kedosha Janina Bookstore, link to order.
+*Book available at Kehila Bookstore, link to order.

 Aunt Sarah was a prolific writer in her later years.
 She published several books which are available on Amazon.com under Sarah Burakoff, which the button below will take you to.
 Some of her books and others ebooks.
 Either way, enjoy the writing of Aunt Sarah